destel/dspc/README.md

 ![DSPC demo: progress report along with the log output](demo.svg)

-Think of it as a set of named atomic counters that is:
+Think of it as a set of named atomic counters that are:
 - **Fast** - lock and allocation free, faster than `map[string]int` in both single-threaded and concurrent scenarios
-- **Nice to look at** - clean, readable terminal output that updates in place
+- **Nice to look at** - clean, readable terminal output that updates in-place
-- **Log-friendly** - won't interfere with your application's log output
+- **Log-friendly** - don't interfere with your application's log output
 - **Minimalistic** - no dependencies, tiny API